 Simply put, it is not possible to overdose on Narcan.
 In fact, Narcan has absolutely no effect on users who are not experiencing an Opiate overdose as there are no changes to Opioid receptors in the brain to overcome.
 Narcan is completely safe for use and can only help an individual experiencing overdose.
 Narcan will also provide no intoxicating side effects, protecting against a risk of exacerbated symptoms.

-There are few side effects to taking Narcan outside of the drug’s intended abilities.
-The most common is Opioid withdrawal, as Narcan essentially negates the pleasurable sensations most users crave.
+There are few side effects of Narcan if taken outside of the drug’s intended use.
+The most common side effects of Narcan are Opioid withdrawal, as Narcan essentially negates the pleasurable sensations most users crave.
 These side effects can include sweating, irritability, nausea and vomiting, and a runny nose.

 There is no way to build a tolerance to Narcan, and multiple doses cannot make this Opioid antidote any less effective.

 As a partially-regulated substance, Narcan may require a doctor’s script to obtain.
 This is true for both nasal spray and injectable varieties.
 However, due to the minimal risks and ease of use, many doctors have pushed to see Narcan sold behind the counter or over the counter in order to provide lifesaving access for those in need.
 In response to this, many states are now deregulating Narcan.

 Starting in early 2016, pharmacy giant Walgreens launched a pilot program to dispense Narcan without a prescription in 35 states and Washington, DC.
 In states with participating stores, users can purchase Narcan without a prescription over the counter in any quantity.

 Rival pharmacy CVS adopted this policy in 2016 as well, working to provide Narcan to as many individuals as possible.
 In an effort to expand these policies, many legislators are working to reduce regulation on Narcan in the 15 non-participating states.